 Last year Maggie published a book about her experiences, ‘Backpacking to Freedom, Solo at Sixty.’
 To others of any age who are thinking of travelling alone, her advice is simple.
 ‘Just have a go.
 You don’t know how much courage you have until you try.’

 She also has plenty of practical advice for solo travellers.
 Don’t eat in an empty cafe.
 Never read over a meal.
 Be open to people.
 Often just asking the question ‘are you alone, can I join you?’ results in sharing a meal, a room or a trip and sometimes an enduring friendship.
-If you’re in a country where English is not commonly spoken seek out students, who are usually only too glad to practise their English.
+If you’re in a country where English is not commonly spoken seek out students, who are usually only too glad to practice their English.

 Her most useful tip, she says, is ‘Go with the right attitude.
 Don’t expect things to go wrong, I never expected things to go wrong and they didn’t.
 I wasn’t harmed in any way and I didn’t get sick, I looked after my health.’

 Now 73 and living on the Sunshine Coast, Maggie exudes vitality and has no plans to stop travelling.
 Her days of solo travel are over since she met her partner Rollo 4 years ago.
 They spent 12 months teaching English in Hanoi in Vietnam and have a trip to Europe planned later this year.
 Maggie says she’ll always be a gypsy at heart and hates booking return tickets.
 ‘When people ask me how long I’m going to be away I say, ‘Oh, I don’t know.’